Infant Massage Do’s and Don’ts: A Safe Guide for Parents

 Is It Necessary to Bathe a Baby After a Massage?

-It’s not necessary to bathe your baby after a massage.
-If the massage oil is safe, it can stay on their skin for added hydration.
-Just watch for any irritation that might require a bath.
+No. If the massage oil is safe for baby skin, it can stay on for added hydration.
+Just watch for any signs of irritation that might call for a bath.

 What Are Signs That My Baby Is Enjoying the Massage?

-Your baby shows enjoyment through cooing, smiling, and relaxed body language.
+Cooing, smiling, and relaxed body language are all good signs.
 Increased eye contact and gentle wiggling indicate pleasure, while fussing or crying signals discomfort.
-Stay attuned to these cues for a positive experience.
+Stay attuned to these cues throughout the session.

 Conclusion